Welcome to Thibodaux Volunteer Fire Dept

 Thanks to all of the Squads and Squad Directors for the outstanding services that you provide over and above your normal company obligations.
 These services play a vital role in the department’s mission of protecting lives and property.

-Thanks to Benton Foret who served as Training Director during 2015 and his assistants who coordinated training activities.
+Thanks to Conrad Harlen who served as Training Director during 2017 and his assistants who coordinated training activities.

-Special thanks to Albert Fields for the time and effort it takes to maintain department records in the computer.
+Special thanks to Albert Fields, Gerald David and David Leblanc for the time and effort it takes to maintain department records in the computer.
 Record keeping is a required department function that has become more and more difficult to maintain with the amount of data that must be turned in to complete this task.

 To each and every member of this department, thank you for your dedication and hard work.
 It is through your continued sense of pride and dedication that we can continue to provide the quality services that the citizens of Thibodaux expect from us.

-Randy Pate Chad Mire Jeff Naul Tony Boudreaux
+Chad J Mire Jeff Naul Tony Boudreaux Benton Foret

 Fire Chief Asst.
 Fire Chief Asst.
 Fire Chief Asst.
 Fire Chief